aryan68125/Fast_api_project/README.md

             ├── validation_regex_patterns.py
             └── validations.py
         ```
-    - Add the code below in ```database.py``` file
-    The start of any **SQLAlchemy** **application** is an object called the **Engine**.
+    - The start of any **SQLAlchemy** **application** is an object called the **Engine**.
 This object acts as a central source of connections to a particular database, providing both a factory as well as a holding space called a **connection** **pool** for these database connections.
 The engine is typically a global object created just once for a particular database server, and is configured using a URL string which will describe how it should connect to the database host or backend.
+    <br> <br>
+    if you want to use an in-memory-only database **[This kind of database is perfect for experimenting as it does not require any server nor does it need to create new files.]** : ->

         ```
         from sqlalchemy import create_engine